2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 an "Encryption required" error.
 Certificate verification is currently not implemented in the DDX daemon, but may be in the future.

+### Passwords
+DDX-RPC implementations can require a distinct password for each individual role in addition to a global password.
+Every required password must be listed in the `register` request for it to succeed.
+If a connecting client requires passwords of its server, the client should disconnect with `PasswordInvalid` if the response passwords were invalid.

 ### Server request: `register`
 Every connection must be registered before its requests will be honored.
-Any requests or notifications sent prior to successful registration will be ignored without error.
+Any requests or notifications sent prior to successful registration will be ignored without error.  _Note:_
+`register` requests can **NOT** be a part of a JSON-RPC bulk request.

 Params: